hadronzoo/cron-stream/README.md

   (println @(s/take! (cron-stream "*/3 * * * * *"))))
 ```

-will print dates every three seconds (on the second):
+This will print dates every three seconds (on the second):

 ```clj
 #inst "2015-04-16T05:51:30.000-00:00"